CalciferZh/minimal-hand/README.md

 1. `python app.py`
 1. Put your **right hand** in front of the camera.
 The pre-trained model is for left hand, but the input would be flipped internally.
 1. Press `ESC` to quit.
-1. Although the model is robust to variant scales, most ideally the image should be 1.3x larger than the hand boudning box.
+1. Although the model is robust to variant scales, most ideally the image should be 1.3x larger than the hand bounding box.
 A good bounding box may result in better accuracy.
 You can track the bounding box with the 2D predictions of the model.

 We found that the model may fail on some "simple" poses.
 We think this is because such poses were no presented in the training data.
 We are working on a v2 version with further extended data to tackle this problem.